lozukka/learning-javascript-part2/README.md

 User can give an amount of euros that they want to convert to other currencies.

 I feel like this project have repeative structures.
 I know that that is kind of normal with certain things.
 When you know the basics, you can do more complicate things with those basics.

+# Project 7: Notes app
+User can create, read, update and delete notes.
+This is also using local storage to save those notes.

+I learned:
+- CRUD stands for:
+    C: Create
+    R: Read
+    U: Update
+    D: Delete